DanaosTs/ECO/README.md

 ### <ins> 2.
 Registered Courses

   The part of eClass that gets processed first is the one that contains all of the courses the student is registered in.
-Similarly, the data is obtained with a GET requests to that subpage, parsed with BeautifulSoup and filtered with regular expressions to obtain the information for every registered course.<br> With that we can now store the title and ID of each course, those will be used for the creation of the folders the files from eClass will be stored in, while the ID will be used to visit each course under the e-class platform.
+Similarly, the data is obtained with a GET requests to that subpage, parsed with BeautifulSoup and filtered with regular expressions to obtain the information for every registered course.<br> With that we can now store the title and ID of each course, those will be used for the creation of the folders the files from eClass will be stored in, while the ID will be used to visit each course under the eClass platform.

   E.g. with `CS_U_102` as the course ID  `eclass.uth.gr/courses/CS_U_102/` will be visited